The Lyceum School

-The Lyceum School is a private school in Karachi that specializes in a two-year long A-Level program.
+The Lyceum School is a private school in Karachi that specialises in a two-year long A-Level program.

 It was founded in 1987, and is located on Hatim Alvi Road, in the Old Clifton area of Karachi, Pakistan.
 It is a co-educational institution with students ages ranging somewhere between 15–19.

 History

-The Lyceum School was founded by Razia Shabbir Ahmed in 1987.
+The founding members of The Lyceum include Ms Scheherazade Ahmad and Ms.Mahin Islam to meet the need for an exclusive A level school in 1987.

 Academics

-The Lyceum School offers a number of subjects across the natural sciences, social sciences and humanities.
+The Lyceum offers a number of subjects across the natural sciences, social sciences and humanities.

-Subjects taught at the Lyceum School include physics, chemistry, mathematics, further mathematics, biology, computer science, English literature, Law, English language, economics, accounting, history, art, psychology and sociology.
+Subjects taught at the Lyceum School include physics, chemistry, mathematics, further mathematics, biology, computer science, English literature, Law, English language, politics, economics, accounting, history, art, psychology and sociology.